BjornFJohansson/pydna/README.md

 [![GitHub stars](https://img.shields.io/github/stars/BjornFJohansson/pydna.svg)](https://github.com/BjornFJohansson/pydna/stargazers)[![GitHub issues](https://img.shields.io/github/issues/BjornFJohansson/pydna.svg)](https://github.com/BjornFJohansson/pydna/issues)

-Planning genetic constructs with many parts, such as recombinant metabolic pathways is usually done manually using a DNA sequence editor, a task which quickly becomes unfeasible as scale and complexity of the constructions increase.
+Planning genetic constructs with many parts and assebmbly steps, such as recombinant metabolic pathways is often difficult to properly document when done manually using a DNA sequence editor.

-The Pydna python package provide a human-readable formal description of cloning and assembly strategies which also allows for automatic computer simulation and verification.
+The Pydna python package provide a human-readable formal description of cloning and assembly strategies which also allows for simulation and verification of cloning strategies.

 Pydna provides simulation of: